magedbjn/taj_core/README.md

 Core Customizations and common utilities for Taj ERPNext implementation

+## Features

+- **Override**
+  - Party Specific Item: Prevent duplicate entries

+- **Enhancement**
+  - Material Request: Function to collect and merge similar items
+  - Expense Claim: Automatically updates Expense Claim status to `Paid` on payment submission and reverts to `Unpaid` on payment cancellation, with real-time UI updates (Payment Entry or Journal Entry).

+- **New Documents**
+  - License: Manage company licenses and certificates with expiry date and email notification
+  - Company Policy: Manage company documents

 ### Installation

 You can install this app using the [bench](https://github.com/frappe/bench) CLI: